 1 clove garlic minced

-A dash of hot sauce if you like
+A dash of hot sauce if you like1 Pork Tenderloin, trimmed

 Big handful of wood chips soaked in water (I used cherry)